xinzhen-lab/Nervus/README.md

 This is an AI model library used for single/multi-label and/or single/multi-class tasks with image and/or tabular data.
 Although this has a possibility to apply wide range of fields, we intended to use this model for medical imaging classification task.

-Additionally, we merged DeepSurv model [https://doi.org/10.1186/s12874-018-0482-1] into this model, which is a model that merges Cox proportional hazard model with deep learning.
-It is a useful model for prognosis estimation by dealing with binary variables such as decease or not, and the period until the event.
-The original DeepSurv model could only handle tabular data, but we have added images to it.

 Nervus can handle the following task:
 - Single/Multi-label-output classification with any of MLP, CNN, or MLP+CNN.
 - Single/Multi-label-output regression with any of MLP, CNN, or MLP+CNN.
-- DeepSurv with any of MLP, CNN, or MLP+CNN.

 # Dataset preparation
 ## Directory tree